 - In Bleach, Gin's allegiance was in question a lot (at first he seemed to be the Obviously Evil Big Bad, then he was revealed as Aizen's minion in a Double Subversion, but in the scenes where he appeared in Las Noches he still seemed rather untrustworthy).
 It's eventually revealed that Gin had been waiting for the perfect moment to kill Aizen for over 100 years for mysterious reasons that appear to have involved his Childhood Friend Rangiku.
 Unfortunately, Aizen had known all along what Gin had been planning.
 Gin did pull it off better than Aizen expected, but Aizen prevailed in the end.

 - Severus Snape from the Harry Potter books.
-He was a good man, albeit flawed, having kicked the dog a lot.
-He really was working against Voldemort and was motivated by love for Harry's mother (hence the reason he hated Harry so much; Harry looks a lot like his father, who himself bullied Snape mercilessly).
+He repeatedly behaves suspiciously in a way that makes Harry suspect he's working for Voldemort, but others always claim that he's loyal to Dumbledore and working against Voldemort.
+This is seemingly resolved in the 6th book, but it is eventually revealed that really was working against Voldemort and was motivated by love for Harry's mother (hence the reason he hated Harry so much; Harry looks a lot like his father, who himself bullied Snape mercilessly).
+Even Snape's seeming betrayal of Dumbledore was done on his orders.
 Harry names one of his sons after him and describes him as "the bravest man I ever knew".

 - Up until The Reveal, no one knew the allegiance of Verin Mathwin from The Wheel of Time.
 The fact that several key conversations of hers were offscreen, and that she was a Space Cadet of the highest order did not help in the slightest.